Would you like to be part of creating a happier society? Do

 Happiness is contagious

 Research shows that the happiness of a close contact increases the chance of being happy by 15%.
-The happiness of a 2nd-degree contact (e.g. friend's spouse) increases it by 10% and the happiness of a 3rd-degree contact (e.g. friend of a friend of a friend) by 6%.
+The happiness of a 2nd-degree contact (e.g. friend's spouse) by 10% and the happiness of a 3rd-degree contact (e.g. friend of a friend of a friend) by 6%.

 I lead a local history walk so people can get to know their town nulla facilisi.
 Curabitur enim lacus, gravida nec, varius nec, blandit id, libero.
 Morbi orci velit, porttitor sed, imperdiet ac, ullamcorper id, arcu.
 Etiam cursus diam eu null.